 IPSpot retrieves the system's IP address and location information.
 It supports public and private IPv4 and IPv6 detection using multiple API providers with a fallback mechanism for reliability.

-Pymilo: A python library for ml I/O, AmirHosein Rostami, Sepand Haghighi, Sadra Sabouri, Alireza Zolanvari
+[JOSS] Pymilo: A python library for ml I/O, AmirHosein Rostami, Sepand Haghighi, Sadra Sabouri, Alireza Zolanvari

 Paper